laurahohlsiepe/laurahohlsiepe/README.md

 ### Hi there 👋

-My name is Laura and I am currently learning how to code at the Coding Bootcamps Europe.
-It is my goal to become a professional Web Developer.
+My name is Laura and I am currently enrolled at the Coding Bootcamps Europe.

+I am a Frontend Developer, skilled in HTML, CSS and JavaScript and currently learning Vue.js.

+Motivated to create my own projects. ✨

 You can reach me under l.hohlsiepe@gmail.com. :mailbox: